roman-milk/roman-milk.github.io/the-adventures-of-kathleen-m.md

+===

- ****** The Adventures of Kathleen M. Ch.
-17 ****** byJust_Plain_Bob© The look in Rick's eyes was murderous as he walked from the light switch over to where she was leaning across Ron's desk with her skirt bunched up around her waist and Ron's cum leaking out of her ass.
+The look in Rick's eyes was murderous as he walked from the light switch over to where she was leaning across Ron's desk with her skirt bunched up around her waist and Ron's cum leaking out of her ass.
 He never took his eyes off of her as he advanced toward her.
 She heard Ron chuckle and say:

  "I told you the bitch was a slut."